-as he is still 'prodigal.'
+enormous power(patria potestas) over his children.
+Its governing ethic would not approve rights-such as the right of the younger son to ask for premature inheritance and to return home as he is still 'prodigal.'
 However, the father in the parable does not show any interest in maneuvering possessions and maximizing profits.
 He is not ungenerous.
 He himself wastes riches for his younger son, holding a celebration and putting himself in his older son's portion of the estate.

 As such, the text of Luke does not give a chance to exploit people with a sense of indebtedness, inequality, or immorality.
-The father's utterance, "Son, you are always with me, all that mine is yours," could only amount to saying: "You are neither indebted nor obligated to me as you think because you are part of the family whose rationale guarantees mutual commitment and liberation."
+The father's declaration, "Son, you are always with me, all that is mine is yours," establishes the rationale for the household, which guarantees mutual commitment and liberation.
 Henceforth, both the shameful and the honorable are invited to participate in the celebration as the significant members of the family.
 The parable fosters the communion between and beyond the self and the other(s).

 The family in the Gospel of Luke is not divided or discriminatory, going far beyond individual relations and exclusive motivations.
-It does not even allow for the division of costs from benefits, although both are interpenetrating and interdependent through the communion.
-The parable as suchpresents an alternative kinship that builds mutual commitment and creates pervasive interdependence from within and without.
+The parable as such presents an alternative kinship that builds mutual commitment and creates pervasive interdependence from within and without.
 The reconstruction of kinship in Luke is driven by the mutual commitment under the mercy and grace of God who levels all the boundaries: "Every valley shall be filled, and every mountain and hill shall be made low, and the crooked shall be made straight, and the rough ways made smooth" (3:5).